anneingrid/anneingrid/README.md

   - 🔭 I’m currently a student of Computer Science at Ulbra Palmas.
   - 🌱 I’m currently learning Machine Learning and Mobile Development
   - 😄 Pronouns: She / Her
   - ⚡ Fun fact: My nickname is bigger than my name
+  - Crazyyyyyyyyyyyyyyyyyyyyyyyyyyy

   #### 📫 How to reach me: